If You're Feeling 'Burnt Out' From Love, Psychologist Says Make These 5 Changes

-You're probably familiar with the idea of burnout with respect to repetitive, boring jobs or highly stressful work situations.
+You're probably familiar with the idea of burnout concerning repetitive, boring jobs or highly stressful work situations.
 Fatigue and a lack of interest in your work are among the signs.

-Actually, you can burn out from almost anything, including dating.
-And in an effort to give you good dating advice you'll actually follow, here are the tell-tale signs of dating burnout and strategies to avoid it.
+You can burn out from almost anything, including dating.
+To give you good dating advice you'll follow, here are the tell-tale signs of dating burnout and strategies to avoid it.

 Instead, rekindle interest in something you've put on the back burner, so to speak.
 When dating takes over all of your spare time, you push away other interests that help keep you calm, sane, and less stressed.